-- 9.1.2.2 Should the customer have any municipal arrears, the auxiliary payment system may be activated for the gradual payment of the arrears as a percentage of purchases. - 9.1.2.3 Registered Indigents receive a number of kWh units fully subsidised every month, as determined by Council on an annual basis.
+- 9.1.2.2 Should the customer have any municipal arrears, the auxiliary payment system may be activated for the gradual payment of the arrears as a percentage of purchases. - 9.1.2.3 The basic levy outstanding for six months plus, on the pre-payment system at 30 June and 31 December each year, will be billed in the following months on the Venus Financial System and the normal credit control measures will apply. - 9.1.2.4 Registered Indigents receive a number of kWh units fully subsidised every month, as determined by Council on an annual basis.
 Where possible, Council may limit the supply to indigent customers to a 20A single phase sized circuit breaker.
 Indigents do not pay a Basic Charge or Service Charge.